Quantization of algebraic invariants through Topological Quantum Field Theories: Topological restrictions to the monoidality problem

-Recall that the category of $n+1$-dimensional bordisms $\Bord{n+1}$ is the category comprised of the following information: \begin{itemize} \item Objects: The objects of $\Bord{n+1}$ are the closed (i.e.\ compact and boundaryless) orientable $n$-dimensional smooth manifolds. \item Morphisms: A morphism $M_1 \to M_2$ is a class of $(n+1)$-dimensional orientable bordisms, that is, compact smooth orientable manifolds $W$ such that $\partial W=M_1 \sqcup M_2$.
-Two such bordisms are declared as equivalent if there exists a boundary-preserving diffeomorphism between them. \item Composition: Given two bordisms $W: M_1 \to M_2$ and $W': M_2 \to M_3$, the composed morphism $W' \circ W: M_1 \to M_3$ is the result of gluing $W$ and $W'$ along their common boundary $M_2$, usually denoted by $W \cup_{M_2} W'$. \item Monoidality: $\Bord{n+1}$ is endowed with its natural monoidal structure given by disjoint union (of both closed manifolds and bordisms). \end{itemize}
+For our purposes, the most important example of monoidal category is the following.
+Let $n \geq 0$ be a natural number.
+The category of $(n+1)$-dimensional bordisms $\Bord{n+1}$ is the category comprised of the following information: \begin{itemize} \item Objects: The objects of $\Bord{n+1}$ are the closed (i.e.\ compact and boundaryless) orientable $n$-dimensional smooth manifolds, possibly empty. \item Morphisms: A morphism $M_1 \to M_2$ is a class of $(n+1)$-dimensional orientable bordisms, that is, compact smooth orientable manifolds $W$ such that $\partial W=M_1 \sqcup M_2$.
+Two such bordisms are declared as equivalent if there exists a boundary-preserving diffeomorphism between them. \item Composition: Given two bordisms $W: M_1 \to M_2$ and $W': M_2 \to M_3$, the composed morphism $W' \circ W: M_1 \to M_3$ is the result of gluing $W$ and $W'$ along their common boundary $M_2$, usually denoted by $W \cup_{M_2} W'$. \item Monoidality: $\Bord{n+1}$ is endowed with its natural monoidal structure given by disjoint union (of both closed manifolds and bordisms).
+The unit of the monoidal structure is the empty manifold $\emptyset$. \end{itemize}

 \begin{rmk} Notice that differentiable gluing is only well-defined up to difeomorphism.
 That is why we should take the morphisms as classes of cobordisms up to boundary-preserving diffeomorphism. \end{rmk}